Beer can chicken gets everyone in my family excited!

 It could be that the chicken is joining in on an afternoon brewski.
 Or is knowing that chicken sitting on a can of beer makes means an exceptionally juicy and flavorsome bird!

-No matter what the real reason is, I do know that beer can chicken is a favorite around my charcoal smoker grill!
+No matter what the real reason is, I do know that beer can chicken is a favorite around my family table!

 If you don’t have your own beer can chicken rub, here is my secret smoked chicken rub recipe.
 Use it as is or adapt it to your flavors, the possibilities are endless.